 | Watermark | None | None | None |

 Dynamic generators provide redirect infrastructure.
-The QR code encodes a short redirect URL (e.g., bit.ly/abc123) that points to a server-controlled destination.
-The destination can be changed post-printing via server update.
+The QR code encodes a short redirect URL such as bit.ly/abc123 or a provider-owned URL that points to a server-controlled destination.
+The destination can be changed later, but the printed QR code now depends on that provider, account, plan, and redirect uptime.

 | Feature | Bitly | QR.io | Uniqode |